Moeby/FlatsharePlanner/howToGitHub/commits.md

 ### Mention Issues
 - enter issue number in commit message will create a link to the issue
+- moreover, the commit message will occure in the issue like a comment

 **attention: if you use one of the listed words before issue number, the _issue will get closed_!**
 - close